Begin Your Recovery

 This “work” phase of group work allows a person to grow and learn at a faster pace due to the trusting and supportive environment.
 Open groups permit new people to join anytime, while others may have been in the group for weeks or months.
 This type of group can help bring about cohesion and trust quickly because as new members show lack of trust and push back, the group members who have been there longer can bring them in and help them see that the group can be trusted.
 They share stories, relate to the new member, and remember when they were new.
 This personal experience often helps new people feel a part of the group quickly.

 Groups often turn into places to model relationship skills and build healthy connections.
 The group members become close and support each other, similar to friends and family, though they know the time together may come to an end.
 At Genesis, we have a strong community and many of the graduates do continue to stay in contact and support one another.
 Individuals have formed great friendships and mentorship relationships in the group sessions at Genesis and if people do not stay in contact, they have hope in the future to build and keep similar healthy relationships.
-If you or a loved one are looking for group sessions or spiritual addiction therapy in San Diego, contact our team today.
+If you or a loved one are looking for group sessions or holistic addiction therapy in San Diego, contact our team today.

 We're Here To Help.